cmcntsh/ReaderExpectationApproachWriting/README.md

   * Advice: The major punctuation marks that create stress points are the colon, the semicolon, and the period.
 The stress point is the end of the clause where the punctuation is used when full syntactic closure is achieved.
   * Advice: **"A sentence is too long when it contains more viable candidates for Stress positions than it has Stress positions.
 A sentence is too short when it contains no viable candidates for the Stress position."** p.
 112
   * Advice: **"Fill every stress position with something stressworthy; and ensure that everything stressworthy occupies a stress position."** p.
 113
-  * Advice: **"You can use underlines for words to add stress when that work is difficult to move to the stress position because of grammar."** p.
+  * Advice: **"You can use underlines for words to add stress when that word is difficult to move to the stress position because of grammar."** p.
 118
   * Nouns carry more weight than pronouns.
   * Structural arrangements carries 85% of stress.
 Word choice carries 15%.
   * Multiple uses of the stress position: